DrDonk/unlocker/TROUBLESHOOTING.md

 3. Make sure there are no duplicate lines in the VMX file or the guest will not start and a dictionary error will be displayed by VMware.
 4. You can now install and run macOS as a guest.

-### macOS Ventura
-It looks like Ventura will only work with the Apple Paravirtualized GPU and so will not work inside Workstation or Player.
-There is no workaround to this issue, unless VMware and/or Apple allow Ventura to run without the AppleGPU settings.